What Is Lead Generation? A Complete B2B Guide for 2026

 • Thought leadership that positions your brand as a trusted resource

-Successful lead capture relies on creating a customized offer.
+Successful lead capture relies on a customized offer.
 The key is value exchange: prospects give you their information in return for something that helps them solve a problem or make a better decision.

 Effective lead capture offers include: